- Wrong, deleted, or expired access code

 Symptoms

-- Keypad flashes red after entering code
+- Keypad flashes red on code entry

 Recognize these?
 Here's what usually causes it.